pouriaafshari/McDream/README.md

 ## Story

-You play as a computer science student named Lia, who is a positive person, but she is frustrated about future of computer science and job market for her field.
+You play as a computer science student named Mei, who is a positive person, but she is frustrated about future of computer science and job market for her field.

 ### Features
 - **Intuitive Controls:** Easy-to-learn controls for a smooth gaming experience.